AnanthuMuralee/sample_webapp/README.md

-# TinDog
+#Sample Webpage
-This is frontend of a website designed using HTML and CSS.
+This is sample webpage done using python flask
+It includes recieving notes from different users who can view, edit and delete their notes.